Bjernson/aws-java-spring-dev-workshop/doc-module-05.md

 ![create a Lambda project](./images/module-05/01.png)

 	4. Before uploading a Lambda function, you need to create a Role for your Lambda Function.
-	5. Upload function to "US-EAST-1" name as "My-Custom-Function" (choose a Role created step 4)
+	5. Upload function to "<YOUR REGION>" name as "My-Custom-Function" (choose a Role created step 4)

 ![create a Lambda project](./images/module-05/02.png)

 	6. Test a Lambda function in local and on AWS

-##### 2. Create a Lambda Invoking Classes
+#### 1.2.
+Create a Lambda Invoking Classes
-To invoke this function from Java code, we’ll first define POJOs representing the input and output JSON CustomEventInput.java and CustomEventOutput.java
+- To invoke this function from Java code, we’ll first define POJOs representing the input and output JSON

+	1. Create a new CustomEventInput.java and CustomEventOutput.java in "hello.aws.lambda.io"
-You must implement a constructor in CustomEventOutput
+		(important) You must implement a constructor in CustomEventOutput

+	2. CustomEventInput.java
 ```
 public class CustomEventInput {
   private List<Integer> values;